-■ Foodborne illness afflicts 48 million people annually in the US alone.
-More than 128,000 are hospitalized and 3000 die from the infection.
+Foodborne illness afflicts 48 million people annually in the U.S. alone.
+Over 128,000 are hospitalized and 3,000 die from the infection.
 While preventable with proper food safety practices, the traditional restaurant inspection process has limited impact given the predictability and low frequency of inspections, and the dynamic nature of the kitchen environment.
 Despite this reality, the inspection process has remained largely unchanged for decades.
-CDC has even identified food safety as one of seven "winnable battles"; however, progress to date has been limited.
-In this work, we demonstrate significant improvements in food safety by marrying AI and the standard inspection process.
-We apply machine learning to Twitter data, develop a system that automatically detects venues likely to pose a public health hazard, and demonstrate its efficacy in the Las Vegas metropolitan area in a double-blind experiment conducted over three months in collaboration with Nevada's health department.
+We apply machine learning to Twitter data and develop a system that automatically detects venues likely to pose a public health hazard.
+Health professionals subsequently inspect individual flagged venues in a double blind experiment spanning the entire Las Vegas metropolitan area over three months.
 By contrast, previous research in this domain has been limited to indirect correlative validation using only aggregate statistics.
-We show that the adaptive inspection process is 64 percent more effective at identifying problematic venues than the current state of the art.
-If fully deployed, our approach could prevent more than 9000 cases of foodborne illness and 557 hospitalizations annually in Las Vegas alone.
+We show that adaptive inspection process is 63% more effective at identifying problematic venues than the current state of the art.
+The live deployment shows that if every inspection in Las Vegas became adaptive, we can prevent over 9,000 cases of foodborne illness and 557 hospitalizations annually.
 Additionally, adaptive inspections result in unexpected benefits, including the identification of venues lacking permits, contagious kitchen staff, and fewer customer complaints filed with the Las Vegas health department.